 Harvey Leach Custom Inlays and Guitars

 The Edo Guitar was built for an inlay exhibition at the Musical Instrument Museum in Phoenix Arizona.
 The museum originally asked if it were possible to have the Geisha or Samurai guitar for display but neither was available.
 So I decided to make a guitar that combined my favorite inlays from both guitars in a single guitar.
 The inlays are not exact replicas and I will try and note some of the changes with the pictures.
 The guitar and inlays took just under a year to complete and was finished with about 3 day to spare!
 I hope you enjoy looking as much as I did building and inlaying it.
-This guitar will be on display at the museum until September 2017.Upon completion of the event the Edo will be offered for sale!!!
-The exhibit is called "Dragons and Vines" and features about 35 guitars from fellow inlay artists Grit Laskin, Rene Karnes and Larry Robinson as well as the collection of Pearlworks founder Larry Sifel which includes every PRS Dragon and several for the Limited Edition Martin guitars.
+The exhibit was called "Dragons and Vines" and featured about 35 guitars from fellow inlay artists Grit Laskin, Rene Karnes and Larry Robinson as well as the collection of Pearlworks founder Larry Sifel which includes every PRS Dragon and several for the Limited Edition Martin guitars.
 The museum insured the Edo for $250,000.00 while it was there... and it wasn't the most expensive!
 Now that I have it back I am looking to fine a better home than my dusty shop... and yes, the price is negotiable!

 The Edo Guitar

 The fretboard Geisha is also a fairly close reproduction.
 The only major changes are the dress lotus pattern is cut from solid Mother of Pearl rather than laminated shell and the shapes are smaller (so more pieces!)
 I also used a new inlay material called Dichrolam for the blue and gold areas.

 The pickguard is from the Geisha guitar.
 Some different colors were used and I used a material called "Sparkle" for the dress that is made from crushed Mother of Pearl shell.
 Again used the "Smoke and Mirrors" for the window and the water in the stump.